-2015 stock option plan
+2015 and 2024 stock option plans

 In the year ended December 31, 2015, the shareholders approved the 2015 stock option plan.
 The 2015 stock option plan as amended in November 2020, is intended to provide incentive to employees, directors, advisors and consultants of the Company to encourage proprietary interest in the Company, to encourage such employees to remain in the employ of the Company or such directors, advisors and consultants to remain in the service of the Company, and to attract new employees, directors, advisors and consultants with outstanding qualifications.
-The maximum number of shares issuable under the Plan shall not exceed 10% of the number of Shares of the Company is obtained in advance.